BSP Funding Opportunities

 CURRENTLY ACCEPTING APPLICATIONS (see below for link)

-BSP provides ongoing faculty research support in the amount of grants of up to $3000.
-Awards support projects undertaken during the current academic year (2023-2024).
+BSP provides ongoing faculty research support in the amount of grants of up to $2,500.
+Awards support projects undertaken during academic year 2024-25 or summer 2025.
 Proposals should support work distinct from other grant-supported aspects of an applicant’s research.
 Proposals are evaluated according to the potential for impact on an applicant’s research and professional advancement and the proposal’s alignment with BSP’s intellectual mission.

 Examples of topical areas supported include—but are not limited to—social or ethical issues and opportunities related to intersectional analyses of race, class, gender, and sexuality; transnational and African diasporic studies; and social justice movements.
 Projects that are beneficial to establishing or sustaining relationships with the broader San Diego and UC communities are encouraged.